 Group Writeback is a feature in Azure AD Connect that allows for Office 365 Groups to be written back to your on-premises Active Directory as a universal distribution group.
 This allows your on-premises users in a hybrid environment to send email to the Office 365 Group.

 When configuring group writeback you specify which organizational unit (OU) you want these objects to be written.
-Each of these Office 365 groups is then represented by a separate universal distribution group that starts with a name of “Group_” followed by a unique identifier.
+Each of these Office 365 groups is then represented by a separate universal distribution group that starts with the name of “Group_” followed by a unique identifier.

 In the screenshot below I have two Office 365 groups that are being written back to my local AD.